Rexly Mobile App

 Create a Delightful Experience from the Start

-Given the high rate of drop-off for mobile apps in general, with 75% of users abandoning an app within one day of use, a cohesive and engaging onboarding process is a top priority in mobile design.
+Given the high rate of drop-off for mobile apps in general, with over 75% of users abandoning an app within one day of use, a cohesive and engaging onboarding process is a top priority in mobile design.

 Adding Features, Adding Complexity